rikaklassen/channel-content/README.md

 ## Assets
 ## Scripts
 ## Closed Captions and Translations
-Requested translations can be found under #TeamTranslation or in individual playlists.
+Requested translations can be found under #TranslationTeam or in individual playlists.
 When done translating or captioning, either add "#WithSubtitles" or "#WithCaptions".